 “If you are willing to choose God’s way, God will make a way.”
 B Gallatin

-The young, future-prophet Daniel was in this type of predicament.
-He and his friends were carried off against their will from Jerusalem to Babylon as part of a mass deportation by King Nebuchadnezzar.
-But unlike the vast majority of exiles, Daniel’s group was hand-picked to live in the king’s palace to be trained and educated for leadership in their new home.
-They were definitely getting a first-class treatment in a situation that was otherwise anything but.
+The young prophet Daniel was in this type of predicament.
+He and his friends were carried off against their will from Jerusalem to Babylon, as part of a mass deportation by victorious King Nebuchadnezzar.
+But, unlike the vast majority of exiles, Daniel’s group was favorably hand-picked to live in the king’s palace, to be trained and educated for leadership in their new country.
+They were definitely getting first-class treatment in a situation that was, for most of the exiles, anything but.

-Realizing their exclusive opportunity, the obvious choice was to not make any waves or raise any objections that might end their special treatment.
+Realizing their exclusive opportunity, the obvious choice was to not make waves or raise any objections that might possibly end their special treatment.

-But Daniel and his friends had a deep faith in God and first and foremost wanted to walk in a right relationship with Him.
+But Daniel and his friends had a deep faith in God, and first and foremost, they wanted to walk in a right relationship with Him.
 For a young Jewish person in Daniel’s time, this meant keeping a kosher diet in accordance with the law of Moses.
-The luxurious food from Nebuchadnezzar’s table that was to be put before them came into direct conflict with the will of the Lord for them.
+The luxurious food from Nebuchadnezzar’s table that was to be put before them often came into direct conflict with the will of the Lord for them.

-Rather than compromise to get along, Daniel followed his conscience and did the risky thing: speak up.
+Rather than compromise to get along, Daniel followed his conscience and did the risky thing: he spoke up.

 10 The commander of the officials said to Daniel, “I am afraid of my lord the king, who has allotted your food and your drink; for why should he see your faces looking gaunt in comparison to the youths who are your own age?
 Then you would make me forfeit my head to the king.”
 Daniel 1:9-10 (NASB)

-Now the overseer of the commander was also at risk.
-If Daniel ever had an excuse to back out of what he knew to be right, this was his chance.
+Now the overseeing commander was also at risk, with his own neck on the line if his action should displease King Nebuchadnezzar.
+If Daniel ever had an excuse to back out of what he knew to be right in God’s eyes, this was his chance.
 But he would not.

 11 But Daniel said to the overseer whom the commander of the officials had appointed over Daniel, Hananiah, Mishael, and Azariah, 12 “Please put your servants to the test for ten days, and let us be given some vegetables to eat and water to drink.
 13 Then let our appearance be examined in your presence and the appearance of the youths who are eating the king’s choice food; and deal with your servants according to what you see.”